top of page

 Functional Family Therapy

 Functional Family Therapy is an intensive short-term treatment that is typically used for families with adolescents who are experiencing high-risk behavioural problems such as violence, substance abuse, or other delinquent behaviours.
 It seeks to address these issues by first building trust and respect within the family unit, followed by skills that the family can use to relate more effectively with each other.
+This approach often incorporates a strength orientation, focusing on the family's existing resources and capabilities.

 What to Consider Before Starting Family Therapy